teknopaul/binjs/binjs/doc/ParserRules.md

 ### Semicolons

 It is strongly recommended to terminate JavaScript lines a semicolons, and to not terminate bash lines with a semicolon.
-This in itself makes the code more simple to read, unless you are an npm developer.
-Typically bash script lines are not terminated with semis, the JavaScript community is divided on the issue but in C and C# and JavaScript semis are required so it should be natrual to see code lines terminated with semis. /bin/js files are stricly neither bash nor JavaScript syntax so I get to call the shots :) The semis recomendation might start a flame war, but it stands as the recomendation, code may or may not work with or without semis since often code is passed direclty to the bash or JavaScript intepreter wihtout checking the end of the line.
-If I'm feeling really nasty I might hard code the necesity for semis in JavaScript in a future versions so watch out!
+This in itself makes the code more simple to read.
+Typically bash script lines are not terminated with semis, the JavaScript community is divided on the issue but in C and C# and JavaScript semis are required so it should be natrual to see code lines terminated with semis.
+/bin/js files are stricly neither bash nor JavaScript syntax so I get to call the shots :).
+The semis recomendation might start a flame war, but it stands as the recomendation, code may or may not work with or without semis since often code is passed directly to the bash or JavaScript intepreter without checking the end of the line.
+If I'm feeling nasty I might hard code the necesity for semis in JavaScript in a future versions so watch out!
 There are no extra requirements for semis than where JavaScript permits them.
 For example, it may be required, in a future version to terminate with semis so that certain types of JavaScript line continuation can be accuratly determined.

 ### Permitted characters in a JavaScript var